Marriage Act 1949: Section 75 - Offences relating to solemnisation of marriages

 Section 75(1)(a) was repealed by the Protection of Freedoms Act 2012.

 Royal family

 The wedding of Charles, Prince of Wales and Camilla Parker Bowles in 2005 brought into question whether civil marriages were available to members of the British royal family.
 Lord Falconer, the Lord Chancellor, replied to the House of Lords that in his opinion the marriage was in accordance with the 1949 Act.

+Repealed enactments

+Section 79 of the act repealed 40 enactments, listed in parts I and II of the fifth schedule to the act.